-A. A majority of our shares of common stock outstanding at the record date must be present in person or represented by proxy to hold the annual meeting.
+A. A majority of our shares of common stock outstanding at the record date must be present or represented by proxy to hold the annual meeting.
 This is called a quorum.
-For purposes of determining whether a quorum exists, we count as present any shares that are voted over the Internet, by telephone, by completing and submitting a proxy by mail or that are represented in person at the meeting.
+For purposes of determining whether a quorum exists, we count as present any shares that are voted over the Internet, by telephone, by completing and submitting a proxy by mail or that are represented at the meeting.
 Further, for purposes of establishing a quorum, we will count as present shares that a stockholder holds even if the stockholder votes to abstain or only votes on one of the proposals.
 In addition, we will count as present shares held in street name by banks, brokerage firms or other nominees who indicate on their proxies that they do not have authority to vote those shares.
 If a quorum is not present, we expect to adjourn the annual meeting until we obtain a quorum.

-The presence at the annual meeting, in person or by proxy, of holders representing a majority of our outstanding common stock as of the record date, April 22, 2019, or approximately 24,424,511 shares, constitutes a quorum at the meeting and permits us to conduct the business of the meeting.
+The presence at the annual meeting, online or by proxy, of holders representing a majority of our outstanding common stock as of the record date, April 24, 2020, or approximately 27,094,212 shares, constitutes a quorum at the meeting and permits us to conduct the business of the meeting.